AlWood High School: Athletics

-AlWood High School competes in the Lincoln Trail Conference and is a member school in the Illinois High School Association.
+AlWood High School competes in the Lincoln Trail Conference and is a member school in the Illinois High School Association, commonly referred to as the IHSA.
 Its mascot is the Aces, and has been also seen as the Flying Aces.
 The school has no state championships on record in team athletics and activities.
-However, the 1993 lady aces basketball team got second in the state championship.
+However, the 1993 Lady Aces basketball team got second in the state championship.
 In 1998, AlWood's first golf team was formed by the then athletic director, Steve Lemon.
 Cooperative athletics partnerships with neighboring high schools are common in recent years due, in large part, to Alwood High School's enrollment of less than 200 students.
-In 2009 Alwood cooperated with ROWVA High School for football, and began a new partnership with Cambridge High School under the name of the Ridgewood Spartans for many other sports and activities.
+In 2009, Alwood cooperated with ROWVA High School for football, and began a new partnership with Cambridge High School under the name of the Ridgewood Spartans for many other sports and activities.